Can You Get a CPS Case Closed Fast?

 - Answering questions

-If you want to get the CPS case closed, it is best to do all you can before the case goes to a juvenile court.
+If you want the CPS case closed, it is best to do all you can before it goes to juvenile court.

 How About When the Court Gets Involved?